Therapy for Sensitive Overachievers

 • Close-up of a perfectly centered bubble in a spirit level, symbolizing the constant striving for precision and balance often driven by perfectionism—and the potential for release and self-compassion through therapy.

-Perfectionism often begins as protection, a way to earn love or stay safe.
-By exploring its roots, you can soften the pressure to be flawless and rediscover your worth as something inherent, not earned.
+Perfectionism often begins as protection, a way to earn love, approval, or safety.
+By exploring its roots, you can begin to soften the pressure to perform and reconnect with a sense of worth that is inherent, not something you have to prove.

 • Two ghostlike figures facing the ocean on a foggy shoreline, symbolizing emotional distance, disconnection, and the inner work of healing relationship patterns through therapy.

-Our earliest relationships shape how we love, protect, and reach for others.
-In therapy, we explore these patterns with care, making space for the vulnerability and trust that allow connection to feel safe again.
+Our earliest relationships shape how we connect, protect ourselves, and care for others.
+In therapy, we explore these patterns with care, creating space for vulnerability, trust, and relationships that feel safer, more mutual, and more nourishing.